How to Buy a House in Montreal in 2025

 The best way to start saving for a down payment is by creating a budget and tracking your expenses.
 This will help you figure out how much money you can set aside each month in order to reach your savings goal, or how much you need to reduce your spending to have enough money to save up.

-The minimum down payment to buy a home in Montreal is just like the rest of Quebec and Canada: a minimum of 5% of the home’s purchase price if it’s under $500,000 or a minimum of 20% of the home’s purchase price if it’s $1 million or over.
+The minimum down payment to buy a home in Montreal is the same as in the rest of Quebec and Canada: a minimum of 5% of the home’s purchase price if it’s under $500,000 or a minimum of 20% of the home’s purchase price if it’s $1.5 million or over.
+For homes between that price range, the minimum down payment in Montreal is 5% of the portion under $500,000 and 10% on the portion over $500,000.

 CMHC Insurance 💡